 To handle money effectively, it’s essential to remember critical dates.
 The following dates need to be noted down:

 - Dates for making investments, such as creating a PPF account, investing in ELSS, or paying insurance premiums, should be noted.
-Penalties or benefits loss may arise from failing to meet these deadlines.
+Penalties or benefits may be lost if these deadlines are not met.

 - Loan payments, including EMIs, credit card bills, and other financial commitments, have due dates that should be noted.
 Loan payments that are missed may incur late penalties and harm to your credit report.